JJWallis/myteam/README.md

 }
 ```

-Since this was my first time building a multi-page site, I decided to implement the use of utility classes to handle all the basic styling required cross-site.
-Sass provides many features that allow us to not only produce these utility classes, but also declare CSS variables based on a set of data housed in either a map or a list.
+Since this was my first time building a multi-page website, I decided to use utility classes to handle all the basic styling required cross-site.
+Sass provides many features that allow us to not only produce these utility classes, but also declare CSS variables based on a set of data housed in either a map or list.
 Furthermore, these variables can be re-declared at different media breakpoints so that their value automatically changes, preventing the need for us to manually do so.

 ```scss
 .sidebar {